The first sign of sticking valves, is usually engine missing or running rough when cold.

-Sticking valves can also simply be the byproduct of cold-weather operation.
+But, sticking valves can also simply be, the byproduct of cold-weather operation.

-Often, carbon deposits are the result of a rich fuel mixture.
-It can also be the result of oil passing through a worn valve guide.
-Oil is pulled through the intake valve guide and into the combustion chamber, where it’s burned.
-On the exhaust side, a worn valve guide can allow oil to sit on the valve and form deposits.
+Often, carbon deposits are, the result of a rich fuel mixture.
+It can also be, the result of, oil passing through a worn valve guide.
+So, oil is pulled through the intake valve guide and into the combustion chamber, where it’s burned.
+But, on the exhaust side, a worn valve guide, can allow oil to sit on the valve and form deposits.

-A loss of compression, poor combustion or cold-engine operation can also cause deposits to form on the exhaust valves.
+A loss of compression, poor combustion or cold engine operation, can also cause; carbon deposits to form on the valves.

-Extremely worn valve guides can also result in sticking valves.
-They are more likely to manifest as engine misfire or spark plug fouling before sticking.
+Extremely worn valve guides, can also result in sticking valves.
+But, they are more likely to manifest as engine misfires or spark plug fouling, before sticking.

-The most common failure of valves is bending as a result of contact with the pistons.
-The valves contacting the top of a piston is due to incorrect engine synchronization.
+So, the most common failure of valves is bending.
+As a result, of contact with the pistons.
+The valves contacting the top of a piston, is due to incorrect engine synchronization.